rushilrawat/Smart-Stove/README.md

 # Smart-Stove
-An Automation in our Daily lives
+An Automation in our Daily lives, in food